Last updated: September 19, 2019

 1. PII that you submit to the Website.
 We collect information that you submit when visiting the Website, which may include your name and email address, contact information if you contact us with an inquiry (such as your mailing address and phone, telephone number), and, if we provide Website registration for you, any other information you include in your personal registration profile.

-b.
-Your control over how we use your PII.
+- Your control over how we use your PII.
 You have the right to control the use of your PII by Infiot.
-If you do not want to receive general communications from us, you may opt-out of receiving such communications, and we ask that you please contact us at email@example.com.
-You can add, update or delete your personal information by contacting us at firstname.lastname@example.org.
-Please know that when you opt to update or delete your information, we may maintain a copy of the unrevised information in our records, but never in a manner that would identify you personally.
+If you do not want to receive general communications from us, you may opt-out of receiving such communications, and we ask that you please indicate your preferences by contacting us at privacy@Infiot.com.
+You can add, update or delete your personal information by contacting us at privacy@Infiot.com.
+Please know that when you update or delete your information, we may maintain a copy of the unrevised information in our records, but never in a manner that would identify you personally.

 2. PII that we gather automatically.
 We automatically collect some information which gets recorded in our server logs when you visit the Website.
 This PII includes your device’s IP address, location, browser and operating system, and statistics about how you use the Website.
 If you connect to our Website using a mobile device, we may also collect information about your device including the operating system and browser used and a unique device identification number.
 We also collect “cookie” information.
 “Cookies” are identifiers we transfer to your browser or device that allow us to recognize your browser or device and tell us how and when pages and features in our Website are visited and by how many people.